Journalist critical of Duterte arraigned on tax charges

-Rappler Inc. reported that its CEO and executive editor, Maria Ressa, pleaded not guilty to one count of tax evasion and three counts of failure to supply correct tax information before the Court of Tax Appeals.
+Rappler Inc. says its CEO and executive editor Maria Ressa pleaded not guilty Wednesday to one count of tax evasion and three counts of failure to supply correct tax information before the Court of Tax Appeals.

-The tax cases stemmed from funds invested by U.S.-based Omidyar Network to Rappler that the Department of Justice said constituted taxable income the news site did not declare in 2015.
+The tax cases stem from funds invested by U.S.-based Omidyar Network to Rappler that the Department of Justice said constituted taxable income the site did not declare in 2015.

 The Securities and Exchange Commission has separately revoked Rappler’s license over what it ruled was a breach of a constitutional ban on foreign ownership of media.